Disneyland Forever

 Disneyland Forever was a nighttime spectacular at Disneyland that premiered alongside the Paint the Night parade and World of Color—Celebrate! on May 21, 2015 as part of the park's 60th anniversary celebration.
-The show was produced by Walt Disney Creative Entertainment, under direction of Steve Davison.
+The show was produced by Disney Live Entertainment, under direction of Steve Davison.
 Disneyland Forever incorporates fireworks, projection mapping, fire, lasers, and searchlights to depict scenes from Disney films.
-The show's original run ended on September 5, 2016 upon conclusion of the Diamond Celebration.
+The show's original run ended on September 5, 2016, upon conclusion of the Diamond Celebration.
 The shows exit song, "A Kiss Goodnight", would be later be released on CD with a book bearing the song's name.

 A second run for Disneyland Forever began on June 7, 2019, marking the first time the show has been presented since the end of the Diamond Celebration.
 Many enhanced elements that were developed for Mickey's Mix Magic were incorporated into the show.
 On August 2, 2019, it was confirmed on a livestream of the first performance of the Main Street Electrical Parade that the show would have its final 2019 performance on September 2, 2019.
-Disneyland Forever closed at Disneyland again on September 2, 2019 to prepare for the return of Halloween Screams for public showing for the first time since opening year on September 6, 2019.
+Disneyland Forever closed at Disneyland again on September 2, 2019, to prepare for the return of Halloween Screams for public showing for the first time since opening year on September 6, 2019.